4paradigm/OpenMLDB/docs/en/use_case/airflow_provider_demo.md

 ```

 ### 1 Start the OpenMLDB and the Airflow
-The following commands will start the OpenMLDB cluster, the predict_server supporting deployment and test, and the standalone Airflow.
+The following commands will start the OpenMLDB cluster.
+The `predict_server` supports deployment and test, and the standalone Airflow.

 ```
 /work/init.sh